FelixQLe/Detect_Financial_Fraud_at_Scale_with_decision_Trees/README.md

 ![Fraud_not_Fraud_each_type_transactions](https://user-images.githubusercontent.com/93171100/217422354-6c7bd4ab-bf6f-48b1-b534-4f745b0fe9e5.png)

 Copyright: This is from Big Book of Machine Learning Use Cases - 2nd Edition.
-I follow the instruction in this book with my modification, because I can not access to databrick.
-I use the PySpark instead to load data using Spark SQL
+I follow the instruction in this book with my modification